This tutorial provides a comprehensive introduction to the HSSM package for Hierarchical Bayesian Estimation of Sequential Sampling Models.

 Assume that instead of fitting all parameters of the DDM,

-(drift) parameter, setting all other parameters to fixed scalar values.
+we instead want to fit only the v (drift) parameter, setting all other parameters to fixed scalar values.

 HSSM makes this extremely easy!